GekkoQuest/spike-tracker/README.md

 ## TODO
+- I realized that I somewhat over-engieered the backend.
+Next update will focus on fixing this.
 - Add player stats to showcase at the end of match.
 - Ability to fetch previous/older match data.
 - Add configuration options for Discord messages.